aboe026/software-update-checker/README.md

 npm run test:unit -- -t 'test name'
 ```

+With spaces separating describe blocks and test names

 #### Functional Tests

 Functional tests are for portions of the code that cannot easily be mocked or rely on elements outside their scope, such as executables and interacting with a live website.
 They can be run with